Table of Contents

 For purposes of this regulation a final examination shall be defined as one written in the regular or deferred examination periods.

-A student may request accommodation for a missed final examination as a result of illness or for compassionate reasons by submitting an Application for Exam Accommodation form, which is available on the Registrar's Office web site.
+A student may request accommodation for a missed final examination as a result of illness or for compassionate reasons by submitting an Application for Exam Accommodation form, which is available on the Mount Allison University website.

 Accommodations for missed final examinations will be determined by the Registrar (or direct delegate) after consultation with the instructor.